 Construction of the proposed rail line would remove or alter habitat, resulting in permanent habitat loss or alteration in the rail line footprint.
-Table 3.4-4 shows the types of habitats (vegetation communities) that construction would affect.
+Table 3.4-4-6 shows the types of habitats (vegetation communities) that construction would affect.
 Habitat removal could affect many different species of wildlife, including birds, mammals, reptiles, amphibians, and invertebrates.
 In areas where construction would involve clearing habitat, the wildlife that currently occupies the habitat would be displaced, or forced to move to other habitat areas.
 Construction-related noise and the presence of humans in construction areas could also displace wildlife.
 Displacement could affect normal foraging, migratory, and breeding behaviors.
 Displacement could also reduce survival and productivity because animals might need to expend more energy to locate suitable replacement habitat.
 In addition, wildlife that is less familiar with new habitat areas might be more susceptible to predation, which can affect survival.

 The effects of habitat clearing on wildlife would be permanent in areas where permanent rail components (e.g., railbed) would be placed and would be temporary in areas where habitat would be restored (e.g., construction staging areas).
-In some areas of the project footprint, habitat would be permanently altered from forested habitat to herbaceous or low shrub habitats as a result of temporary clearing.
+Some affected habitats in the temporary footprint, such as shrub and forest, would take many years to be completely restored to pre-construction conditions.
+In some areas of the rail lineproject footprint beyond the rail bed, habitat would be permanently altered from forested habitat to herbaceous or low shrub habitats as a result of temporary clearing.
 The abrupt change in habitat type could lead to a permanent change in the types of species present in the area because some species of wildlife avoid herbaceous and low shrub habitats while others seek out these habitats.